Course Catalog » Course Listing for Family & Community Medicine

 Restrictions: None Activities: Direct - Lecture, Student - Lecture

 The course will empower students to both understand and act to alleviate the health challenges faced by displaced populations.
-Students will learn to conduct forensic medical and psychiatric evaluations of asylum seekers in the U.S. Students will apply skills learned during the elective by taking part in medical and psychiatric asylee evaluations in the clinic.
-The course will additionally host speakers who are leaders in refugee health and connect students with research opportunities.
+The elective will host speakers who are leaders in asylum medicine, refugee and immigrant health.
+Students will learn to conduct forensic medical and psychiatric evaluations of asylum seekers.
+Students will have the opportunity to apply skills learned during the elective by participating in forensic evaluations in the UCSF Human Rights Collaborative.

 171.07 Introduction to Harm Reduction and Addiction Medicine (1 units) Fall